Substance Abuse and Addiction Treatment Resources in Cedar Rapids

 Outpatient programs can be a helpful choice for someone with a short history of substance use or anyone looking for a less intense experience.
 People also frequently use them as the third step in a long-term treatment program.
 Outpatient programs most often have their patients residing at home or in a halfway house while attending treatment a few times each week within the treatment center.
 Outpatient sessions usually include group therapy, counseling and recovery meetings.
 This treatment option leaves patients with ample time each week to attend school or work and meet other family commitments.

 While you’re faced with so many treatment options, assistance is available to help you decide which is right for you.
 Some things to consider when deciding on a program are how long you’ve been using, what substances you’ve been using and whether or not detox is required before entering into a treatment facility.
-The Recovery Village has a staff of fully trained professionals who are available to assist you in finding the right recovery program.
-Call today to discuss treatment options.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.